 Harness or collar: Last but not least, loosen up his harness or collar.
 A tightened collar can cause irritation of his trachea and cause more coughing.
 Also, during these days, shorten walks, avoid harsh games, and make sure your dog gets proper rest.

 The answer is no, dogs can't get cold from humans.
 If you were worried about passing the cold along to your dog, sit back and relax: it’s not possible.
 The viruses that cause dog and human colds are species-specific, this means that dogs can’t get humans colds and vice versa.
 Colds are caused by two different viruses: rhinovirus is the most common in humans, and parainfluenza in dogs.

 Thus, dogs can get colds from other dogs, so pay special attention if your dog goes to daycare, or if he/she walks with other dogs.

 Preventing a cold

 Nowadays, there are vaccines against many respiratory conditions, like canine flu, distemper, parainfluenza, and Bordetella.
 Getting your dog vaccinated is super important since it will prevent him from getting a serious condition.
-You can discuss your pup’s calendar with the veterinarian, and he/she will recommend you what’s best for your furry BFF.
+You can discuss your pup's calendar with the veterinarian, and he/she will recommend to you what's best for your furry BFF.